 The main point of dissension in Turkish-U.S. relations continues to be the Syrian crisis.
-The two countries, which held similar beliefs at the beginning of the conflict, have come to different conclusions as the crisis has deepened.

 The U.S., in accordance with President Barack Obama’s doctrine, weakened its relations with the region and preferred the strategy of managing the crisis at the least cost.
 Although it identified Bashar Assad’s regime as the source of the problem at the start of the conflict, the U.S. has now come to believe that expelling the regime would be a mistake.
 Declaring the use of chemical weapons as a red line in reality came to nothing, as Obama opted to ignore the regime’s use of chemical weapons against its own people in August of 2013.
 In the continually fragmenting Syria that is becoming increasingly exposed to the interventions of different countries’ and terrorist operations, the only actor regarded as a threat by the U.S. is DAESH.